Advantages and disadvantages of the electoral college

 Ensures widespread support: Candidates must have depth and breadth of support in order to win.
 This was shown by Perot's failure to gain sufficient state support in 1992 to win any Electoral College votes.
 Another example is the limited national support for the pro-segregationist candidate George Wallace in 1968, which meant he failed to win any Electoral College voters outside the South.

 Makes it difficult for extreme parties to succeed- The extreme right and left in the USA have almost no electoral success.
-To be successful the dominant parties have to appeal to the moderate centre of public opinion- this encourages the election of candidate who are willing to compromise and work with their opponents.
-(This argument has been seriously undermined by the polarisation of the dominant parties in recent decades) Critics also argue that since more extreme views are excluded form main stream debate they exist in the internet and in fringe conspiracy groups like Qanon
+To be successful the dominant parties have to appeal to the moderate centre of public opinion- this encourages the election of a candidate who is willing to compromise and work with their opponents.
+(This argument has been seriously undermined by the polarisation of the dominant parties in recent decades) Critics also argue that since more extreme views are excluded from mainstream debate they exist in the internet and fringe conspiracy groups like Qanon

 Disadvantages

 The loser wins It is possible for one candidate to get the most votes, but for the other candidate to get elected by winning the most ECV.
-The United States has elected a president who the majority did not support five times in total, twice of those in recent years.
+The United States has elected a president who the majority did not support five times in total, twice of in recent years.
 President George W. Bush received almost half a million fewer votes than Al Gore in 2000, and in 2016 President Trump was easily beaten by Hillary Clinton, who received almost 3 million more votes.
+Rather than being a historic aberration, presidents who lose the popular vote could become the norm and thereby usher in an anti-majoritarian era where small numbers of voters in a few states use their institutional clout in “left-behind” states to block legislation desired by large numbers of people.

 Small states are overrepresented Regardless of its size, each state has two Senators, and a minimum of one congressperson — so a vote in Wyoming has greater value than one in California.
 This restricts the fundamental democratic principle of political equality.
 The system causes huge disparities in the level of representation between states, meaning larger states are under-represented.
 Thus if California were represented on an equal scale to Wyoming it would have 205, rather than 55, electors.